metamn/beat/code/pages/practically/practically.md

 How this can be possible?
 Where the other design elements come from?
 The image slider, the dotted background, the avatars?
 They are all reusable BEM components created previously and now integrated in this project.

-Components are useful.
+Building user interface from reusable, reliable components is useful.
 They summarise previous experience.
 They make design and development superfast.
 And less expensive.
 New clients get for free the components created for previous clients.

 ## Behavior